-Rug Shedding: What Causes It and How to Prevent the Issue?
+Rug Shedding: What Causes Wool Rugs to Shed and How to Prevent it?

 Rug shedding is a common problem that is both unattractive and frustrating that homeowners complain of, just a few months after investing in new carpets and rugs.
 Shedding becomes a more serious issue when the rug’s fibers start loosening, fall out, and mess up the floor making it an ugly sight overall.
 Being aware of the primary reasons, and how to stop a rug from shedding techniques will help you control the damage and live in peace in the long run.